-(a) Independent Net Cash Flows

-When net cash flows for the various years are independent of each other, then the calculation of the variance of the distribution of cash flow becomes a difficult task.
+(a) Independent net cash flows: When net cash flows for the various years are independent of each other, then the calculation of the variance of the distribution of cash flow becomes a difficult tasks.
 This is because independence substantially increases the number of possible outcomes.
 To illustrate, suppose a project has a life of 3 years and in each of the years, there are four cash flow values possible with some given probabilities.
-Under the assumption of independence, a total of $4 \times 4 \times 4 = 64$ combinations are possible.
-The probability of occurrence of each of the combinations is given by the product of the probabilities of the particular cash flow values of different years entering into that combination.
+Under the assumption of independence, a total of 4 X 4 X 4 = 64 combinations are possible.
+The probabilities of the particular cash flow values of different years entering into that combination.
 For this probability distribution, we can find the present values of each of the possible cash flow streams (64 in our example) and determine the expected value and the variance of present values in the usual way.